GCoiffier/miniSQL/README.md

 #### Limitations
 Unfortunately, we were not able to modify the Abstract Syntax Tree using antlr.
 This forced us to do the integrality of our operations in one visit.
-Afterward, Caml would have been more appropriate, because it is easier to make transformation on requests in caml (plus tha fact that this task is intrinsecally functionnal) to do this project, but we realized it to late.
+Afterward, Caml would have been more appropriate, because it is easier to make transformation on requests in caml (plus the fact that this task is intrinsecally functionnal) to do this project, but we realized it to late.